 Glacial Drumlin State Trail: Jefferson to Sullivan

-The Jefferson trailhead for the Glacial Drumlin State Trail sits north of town in Jefferson Junction.
+The trailhead for the Glacial Drumlin State Trail is in Jefferson Junction, once intersection of two rail lines.
 The trailhead has a parking lot, park bench, information kiosk, and self-registration station.
 It is located on Schreiber Road.
 By car, exit Wisconsin State Highway 26 at the by-pass north of Jefferson, to Business Highway 26 (Indianhead Drive) and turn left (west).
 Drive 0.4 miles to the intersection with Schreiber Road/Valero Way.
 Turn left (east) onto Schreiber Road and drive 0.2 mile to the trailhead entrance.

-Jefferson has a quaint downtown.
-Rotary Park is found in the downtown area on the east bank of the Rock River.
-It has restrooms, a band shelter, park benches, and picnic tables.
+Jefferson is the county seat of Jefferson County and has a quaint downtown area.
+Rotary Park is located in the downtown area on the east bank of the Rock River.
+It works well as a trtailhead.
+The park has restrooms, a band shelter, park benches, and picnic tables.

 Stable Rock Winery and Distillery is close to the park, serving wines and spirits in a historic converted livery and stable.
 The “Jefferson,” a rum barrel-aged Cabernet Sauvignon, is a standout option.
 A few blocks away, Wedl’s Hamburger Stand and Ice Cream Parlor is a great place for a quick bite to eat.
 In operation since 1916, this local favorite serves slider-style hamburgers, cheese curds, and other comfort food.